rb2nem/nem-docker/README.md

 # Controlling the processes in the container

 Services (NIS, NCC) running in the container are controlled with supervisord.
 You can easily control them with the script service.sh provided.
+There is a [small screencast](http://i.imgur.com/Z6U619h.gifv) illustrating the following explanations.

 To check which services are running, issue the command: